Selva1910/ChatGPTinArticulateStoryline360/README.md

    `apiKey` - Your Secret API Key Created from ChatGPT
 ## Usage

-Once you've included the `ChatGPT_Service.js` script in your Storyline project, you can start using the ChatGPT API.
+Once you've included the `ChatGPT_Service.js` script in your  Articulate Storyline 360 project, you can start using the ChatGPT API.
 Here's a brief overview of how to use it:

 1. Initialize the ChatGPT client by providing your API key.
 2. Set Trigger to Use the `sendMessage` function to send a prompt to the ChatGPT API.